szilvajuhos/szilvajuhos.github.io/_drafts/useful_bash.md

 ### Get the filename only, or full path [^](#Useful-bash-and-other-tricks)

-When we do need a full pathname, use `readlink` to get a string with the whole path:
+When we do need a full pathname, use `readlink -f` to get a string with the whole path:

 ```
 $ readlink -f bugger.vcf
 /data2/tutorial/bugger.vcf
 ```

 Alternatively, when we do _not_ need a full path, use `basename`.
-This utility has an additional option that can be
-used: when adding `-s .xxx` , the ".xxx" suffix will be chopped down:
+This utility has an additional option: when adding `-s .xxx` , the ".xxx" suffix will be chopped down:

 ```
 $ basename -s .ion /long/filename/with/full/path/and/extens.ion